-IBAS has specialist knowledge from IBAS investigations into UK business banking account disputes since 1992 which provides 'extra' width of knowledge to produce the best results - that provides you with extra 'options' for any bank personal guarantee debt claim or company debt claim demand.
+IBAS has specialist knowledge from IBAS investigations into UK business banking account disputes since 1992 which provides 'extra options' for your bank personal guarantee debt claim or company debt claim demand.

 If your business has been or was forced into Lloyds Bank Business Support Unit, Royal Bank of Scotland/NatWest bank/RBS Global Restructuring Group (GRG) unit or HSBC Specialized Lending Unit - we know how they operate and how false defaults are engineered - lawyers do not have that specific experience or IBAS knowledge from such cases.
 It is also now documented that Mandatory referrals and transfers to such units were required by those banks and that any 'breakdown' of the customer relationship (whether engineered by the bank or not) was used to refer businesses to such units and that even the questioning of bank charging by the business was enough to 'trigger' the bank moving that business to what are effectively 'debt recovery units' and building up penalty fees and charging rates to drive up the debt then being claimed - so contact IBAS with your case details and let us know whether your company is still trading - or been forced into insolvency by the bank.

 Business Support Units, Specialized Lending or Specialist Relationship Managers are all terms used by the banks for those brought in to 'rip off' businesses by forcing or 'triggering defaults' - which forced businesses into insolvency situations where the bank could then plunder the cash flow and assets.